nataly-projects/PetWatch/README.md

   - MONGO_USERNAME=your-mongo-username
   - MONGO_PASSWORD=your-mongo-password
   - JWT_SECRET_KEY=your-jwt-secret-key

+## API Documentation

+The backend API is documented using Swagger.
+You can explore the API using the Swagger UI.

+### Accessing Swagger UI

+Once the server is running, you can access the Swagger UI at the following URL: [http://localhost:5001/api-docs-ui](http://localhost:5001/api-docs-ui)

 The client will be served at http://localhost:3000 and the server will run at http://localhost:5001.